duilec/CS61B-spring2021/README.md

   - `==` compare bits, either `data of basic type` or `address of object`
   - `.equals()` compare `content of object`

+### lab5

+you could skip it, because you know you do proj1 by yourself and you not have TAs.

 ## projects

 **I don't care about the style in CS61B**